fuxiAIlab/CivAgent/README.md

 [![Demo Video](https://res.cloudinary.com/marcomontalbano/image/upload/v1719391630/video_to_markdown/images/youtube--AapuuHgzXqE-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=AapuuHgzXqE "Demo Video")

+**Moved the project repository to a new location: https://github.com/asdqsczser/CivAgent.**

 CivAgent is an LLM-based Human-like Agent acting as a Digital Player within the strategy game [Unciv](https://github.com/yairm210/Unciv).
 The project aims to address the difficulty of players not being able to find human playmates, and seeks to construct a low-cost data flywheel to aid in the research of LLM-based Agents.